emjanssen/fun-with-skyrim/README.md

 # fun-with-skyrim
-Page about Skyrim to practice flexbox, animations, and responsiveness.
+Page about Skyrim to practice flexbox and animations.